sodiboo/niri-flake/README.md

+# Purpose of this fork

+I am using this main flake heavily for configuration of niri.
+However, I am also using the niri blur PR and am unable to configure blur at all since it isn't added.
+So I added a backdoor that appends text to the config.kdl without the kdl check.
+This is temporary, once the next niri release happens I will take down this fork.

+---

 This flake contains nix packages for [niri](https://github.com/YaLTeR/niri), a scrollable-tiling Wayland compositor.
 You can try it right now: add the binary cache with `cachix use niri` and then `nix run github:sodiboo/niri-flake`.
 You can also try the latest commit to the `main` branch with `nix run github:sodiboo/niri-flake#niri-unstable`.

 This flake also contains NixOS and home-manager modules to install all necessary components of a working Wayland environment, and to let you manage your configuration declaratively, validating it at build-time.
 This ensures that your config's schema is always in sync with the installed version of niri.